 Challenge number Detail of challenge 1 Pupils are not appropriately equipped for learning.
-We have several disadvantaged children who are not appropriately prepared for learning, for example, PE kit, school uniform, home learning equipment and school lunches.
+We have several disadvantaged children who are not appropriately prepared for learning.
+Whilst this has improved with support in previous years this remains a challenge in areas such as outdoor PE clothing and home learning equipment which will be the target area of support in the coming year.
 This can impact both their academic progression rates and their emotional wellbeing.
+The school have also worked to encourage a reuse scheme to enable families to access good quality uniform free of charge which have been donated by other families.
 2 Pupil attendance for our disadvantaged pupils has been historically lower than that of non-disadvantaged.
 We aim to ensure our disadvantaged children's attendance is in line with non-disadvantaged.
-Gaps between PP and NonPP are 3.08% (21/22), 1.23% (20/21 COVID),,1.81% (19/20 COVID), 2.54% (18/19).
-3 Quality first teaching - continue to improve communication and English skills for all, in particular the development of fluency, a love of reading and spoken language through the development of the English curriculum and enrichment activities.
-Further strengthen work carried out as part of the school's leadership and participation in programmes in conjunction with the Great North Maths Hub.
+Gaps between PP and NonPP are 1.22% (22/23), 3.08% (21/22), 1.23% (20/21 COVID),,1.81% (19/20 COVID), 2.54% (18/19).
+A small number of families continue to have attendance issues and this needs addressing further in the future.
+3 Quality first teaching - continue to improve communication and English skills for all, in particular the development English with a focus on writing skills.
+Participation in the NECCN programme to develop learning skills across the curriculum.
 4 Supporting social and emotional wellbeing and academic progress.
 We continue to work closely with families who have expressed concerns with regards to their child's wellbeing.
-The school currently has a limited number of staff who are specially trained in support interventions.
-As such, it is vital to increase the number of staff trained to support in this area, as well as extend the offer of social and emotional wellbeing interventions.
+There has been an increase in the number of staff trained but this has also been matched by an increase in the need for support.
+Therefore, additional areas of support will need funding to ensure children can access the curriculum confidently.
 5 Access to extra-curricular and educational visit activities.
 Historically, a small number of disadvantaged children may have not participated in extra-curricular activities.
 The school intends to further develop its extra-curricular programme and has liaised with families as part of this widening offer to ensure all children are included: financial impact on the family will not be a barrier to pupils' participation.
 This includes working with charities to ensure all children participate in activities.
-6 Assessment - Review of current practice and engagement levels in all areas, to reflect the changing school structure on an annual basis due to the fluctuations in class numbers.
+This work will continue in the future as the school has increased the times and ranges of the ASC facilities to encourage higher levels of participation.
+6 Assessment and Intervention - Further review of current practice and engagement levels in all areas, to reflect the changing school structure on an annual basis due to the fluctuations in class numbers.
 We strive to ensure that gaps in learning are identified at an early stage and actions are taken to ensure children do not fall behind their peers.
+Ensure staffing levels are sufficient to provide timely interventions.